Integration Hub

 Connections and Connection Templates

-Connections define the details of API requests, authentication details, and secrets you want to use in CXone.
+Connections define the details of API requests, authentication details, and variables you want to use in CXone.
 A connection doesn't have to include all types of connection information.
 It can hold any combination of the supported types of information.

 Each connection you add to Integration Hub is created based on a connection template.
 Templates define the basic information that applies to all connections that will be made with the template.
 This includes: